 - Ask your dentist if there are some types of foods you should avoid. – Comparatively hard foods (raw carrots, nuts, etc…), and the forces needed to chew them, will place your aligners at comparatively greater risk for damage, so your dentist may ask you to avoid them.

 2) Can you chew gum while wearing Invisalign®?

 You’ll find that chewing gum with your aligners in place makes a poor choice.

 - The gum will tend to stick to their surface.
-It will be time consuming and messy to remove.
+It will be time-consuming and messy to remove.

 3) Wearing Invisalign® will likely change the way that you eat.

 One of the great conveniences of having Invisalign® treatment is that you can simply take your aligners out.
 So as compared to traditional braces, your eating activities may not have to change all that drastically.

 a) You may decide to eat less frequently.